Get to Sleep Naturally

 As you move into stage four sleep, your brain produces even more delta waves and it becomes much harder to wake up.
 This is the most restorative stage of sleep, where your body replenishes energy stores and releases chemicals to support immune function and the repair and growth of muscles and other tissues.

 REM sleep, which stands for rapid eye movement, occurs about 90 minutes after you first fall asleep and can last up to an hour.
 This is the most active phase of sleep.
 You dream during REM sleep and your heart rate, blood pressure, and breathing all increase.
-The average adults has 5–6 rounds of REM sleep every night.
-This stage of sleep is vital for learning and memory as this is when your brain is busiest “filing away”, processing, and consolidating information you have learned during the day.
+The average adults has 5-6 rounds of REM sleep every night.
+This stage of sleep is vital for learning and memory as this is when your brain is busiest ‘filing away’, processing, and consolidating information you have learned during the day.

-Extra Strength Tranquil Sleep
+Meet Tranquil Sleep

 5-HTP is an amino acid derived from tryptophan, the compound in turkey that is associated with a sleepy, satisfied feeling.
 5-HTP is used by the body to make serotonin, an important neurotransmitter that plays a key role in initiating sleep and regulating mood.
+5-HTP can cross the blood-brain barrier to increase serotonin levels in the brain, which helps to promote REM sleep and regulate the circadian rhythm.

 Here’s what some of our customers think about Tranquil Sleep!